joshjohanning/joshjohanning.github.io/_posts/2021-11-14-azdo-angular-pipeline-caching.md

     cacheHitVar: CACHE_HIT
 ```

-- Note: You'll notice my example is using `package.json` and not `package-lock.json` - the team I was working with wasn't using the `package-lock.json` file, so I just wanted to illustrate that you can also use the `package.json` as a key and it will work just as well
+- Note: You'll notice my example is using `package.json`{: .filepath} and not `package-lock.json`{: .filepath} - the team I was working with wasn't using the `package-lock.json`{: .filepath} file, so I just wanted to illustrate that you can also use the `package.json`{: .filepath} as a key and it will work just as well
 - Note: The `cacheHitVar` set to `CACHE_HIT` will evaluate to `true` if the cache hit is a success - could be useful for a [conditional task](https://docs.microsoft.com/en-us/azure/devops/pipelines/release/caching?view=azure-devops#conditioning-on-cache-restoration) where maybe you don't even run the `npm install` command at all

 ## Gotchas